teebrooke/Final-Project/README.md

 data_file_meta2 = pd.read_excel('sample_18_metadata.xlsx')
 data_file_meta3 = pd.read_excel('sample_19_metadata.xlsx')

-# Next we will take a look at thej Metadata tables to determine a concatenated header row with common and uncommon headers (common headers are included in all and uncommon headers are only present on some tables)
+# Next we will take a look at the Metadata tables to determine a concatenated header row with common and uncommon headers (common headers are included in all and uncommon headers are only present on some tables)

 # Set the input file name
 # (The program must be run from within the directory